michaelbrusegard/chess-evolved/README.md

 - `lwjgl3`: Primary desktop platform using LWJGL3; was called 'desktop' in older docs.
 - `android`: Android mobile platform.
 Needs Android SDK.

+## Creating a Supabase client

+When trying to access the supabase client, you should first initialize the SupabaseClient-singleton within io.github.chessevolved.singletons.supabase.
+Then you're free to call methods within the classes in the supabase-singleton-package.
+- `SupabaseLobbyHandler` is used to create, join, update and start lobbies.
+- `SupabaseGameHandler` is used to join and update a game.

 ## Gradle

 This project uses [Gradle](https://gradle.org/) to manage dependencies.